These are the high-level steps for setting up mojoPortal content management system with links to more detailed documentation for each step.

 - Unzip the package

 - Upload the contents of the 'wwwroot' folder (in the package) to the root folder of your website

 - Copy the user.config.sample file from the root of the 'wwwroot' folder and rename it to user.config

 - Set the connection string for your database in user.config, usually your host can tell you what the connection string is.

-- After uploading the files make sure the /App_Data and /Data folders are writable by the web process user (the user that is the identity on the application pool of your site in IIS Web Server).
+- After uploading the files make sure the /Data folder is writable by the web process user (the user that is the identity on the application pool of your site in IIS Web Server).

 - Visit yoursiteroot/Setup/Default.aspx to complete the installation.

 First, you need web hosting of some kind, so have a look at our Hosting Requirements and when you are ready, acquire hosting.

 Download the release version of mojoPortal to a folder on your local machine, typically you will want mojoportal-x-x-x-x-mssql.zip

 Extract the contents of the .zip file and you will have a number of files and folders.

 The 'wwwroot' folder corresponds to the root of your website, upload the contents of the 'wwwroot' folder (not the folder itself) to the web root folder at your hosting provider.
 See Uploading Files to a Hosted Server for more details and tips.